ryannix123/single-node-openshift/SNOing.md

 # Shuting down your instance of SNO cleanly

+First, determinte when the cluster certificates expire, and plan to shut it down on or before the expiration date.

 From the command line on either your local system or your RHEL system, run the following command as Kubeadmin:

 ```shell
 for node in $(oc get nodes -o jsonpath='{.items[*].metadata.name}'); do oc debug node/${node} -- chroot /host shutdown -h 1; done
 ```

+# Notes

+If you are shutting the cluster down for an extended period, determine the date on which certificates expire.

+`oc -n openshift-kube-apiserver-operator get secret kube-apiserver-to-kubelet-signer -o jsonpath='{.metadata.annotations.auth\.openshift\.io/certificate-not-after}'`

 You may need to modify the `/etc/hosts` file on your system so that your system is aware of the SNO instance. e.g., `192.168.0.19 sno`